 Rita Marques Bento

-"Studying at Surrey has given me a strong foundation of knowledge and a better idea of what I want to do in the future.
-When I graduate, I want to work in a laboratory to carry out research, either through a PhD or through industry."
+"Studying at Surrey has given me a strong foundation of knowledge and a better idea of what I want to do in the future."

 Surrey’s Stag Hill campus really appealed to me when I was choosing where to study – it has a great balance between nature and modern buildings.
 I could see myself being a student at Surrey whilst walking around on the open day, and felt that I would be content during my future academic journey.
 On the open day, everyone was really helpful and the lecturers made me feel supported and engaged.

 Living and studying in Guildford also appealed to me as it is a safe and nice town to be in.

 I like how biochemistry is such a broad subject, and how we study many different aspects related to biological molecules and pathways.
 I love learning about the myriad of biological pathways that drive our bodies, and how pathology drastically changes this.